From Clinic to Community: Women’s Health Through a Global Lens Cambodian Study Tour

 Located on the Mekong River in the vibrant Post Office Square district, TRIBE Phnom Penh is surrounded by French colonial heritage and iconic New Khmer architecture, just a short stroll from the city’s most famous landmarks.

-Take some time to unwind, freshen up, and settle into your room at Take a short stroll around the neighborhood to get your bearings, Light local exploration: Consider visiting the nearby Independence Monument or Wat Botum if you’re up for a relaxed walk.
+Take some time to unwind, freshen up, and settle into your room or take a short stroll around the neighborhood to get your bearings.
+For some light local exploration, consider visiting the nearby Independence Monument or Wat Botum if you’re up for a relaxed walk.

 Day 2: Tuesday 21st July 2026